 Reviewing the complaint

-- If you are not satisfied with the investigation and proposed resolution of your complaint or appeal, you can seek a further review of the President within 14 days.
+- If you’re not satisfied with the investigation and proposed resolution of your complaint or appeal, you can seek a further review from the President within 14 days.

-- If you are still not happy with the outcome you will be encouraged to contact the Human Rights and Equal Opportunity Commission, the State Equal Opportunity Commission (in relation to discrimination and sexual harassment) Fair Work Australia (in relation to unfair dismissal and breaches of awards and enterprise agreements) and the State and Commonwealth Ombudsman’s Office (in relation to the application of policies and procedures and administrative processes).
+- If you’re dissatisfied with the outcome, you’ll be encouraged to contact the Human Rights and Equal Opportunity Commission, the State Equal Opportunity Commission (in relation to discrimination and sexual harassment) Fair Work Australia (in relation to unfair dismissal and breaches of awards and enterprise agreements) and the State and Commonwealth Ombudsman’s Office (in relation to the application of policies and procedures and administrative processes).
 You also have the right to use civil or criminal legal procedures to settle a complaint.